 Encumbered Property presents a challenge.
 When you buy a condo in Thailand you have to ensure that you are buying property or real estate that is not encumbered.
 This can be with a mortgage bond.
 Also, the property may have been attached for debt in a court case.

-There can also be a usufruct registered over the property or land may have a servitude registered over the property.
-These need to be investigated before you transfer money into Thailand and should be included in the property due diligence search.
+There can also be a usufruct registered over property or land may have a servitude registered over the property.
+These need to be investigated before you transfer money into Thailand and should be included in the due diligence in Thailand search.

 If you are buying secondhand property, then there might be a mortgage bond registered over the property.
 The Bank would not also get involved and the transfer becomes a bit more complicated.
 There is now a buyer, seller, and also the bank.
 The transfer at the Land Department now has to be coordinated with all three parties.

 There may also be an attachment over the property for other debt.
 Then again this needs to be well-coordinated as the attachment will not be lifted unless they get paid after the transfer of the property.
 You will need to speak to our real estate law in Thailand about this.
 Especially when you are buying a condo in Thailand today.

 There may be a usufruct registered over the property.
 This can be a problem as the usufruct remains even when sold.
 The usufruct most times is to use the property and many times this occurs during a divorce agreement where one party is allowed to stay in the house.
 The advice of our Thailand family lawyer will be of much benefit then.
 It would be difficult to sell a house or condo with a usufruct registered over it.
 This as the occupants still hold all their rights as before the sale of the property.

 Servitudes are mainly going to be an issue if you are buying a house or land.
 The servitude is another right that is registered over the property.
 This could be a servitude with EGAT the Thai electricity generator who may have a servitude over the property for a high voltage power line or maybe your neighbor might have one as he needs to cross your property to get to the main road on the other side as there is no other way around your property.

 These are the three main issues with property in Thailand.
 Firstly where the property is encumbered with one of these property liens.
-Take proper legal advice from your attorney in Thailand.
-Always allow the law firm in Thailand to search the property with a due diligence.
+Take proper legal advice from our attorney in Thailand.
+Always allow our real estate lawyer Bangkok to search the property with a due diligence.
 When buying a property in Thailand then you have to consider the type of title deeds.
-Such as a Chanote as well as the property transfer fees in the country.
+Such as a Chanote as well as the property tax in Thailand in the country.

 The information contained on our website is for general information purposes only and does not constitute legal advice.
 For further information, please contact us.